doubledotlabs/Blog/README.md

 We encourage others to contribute to this collection.
 This repository is published under the public domain and is open to any kind of positive contribution, including new contributions, spelling / grammar fixes, suggestions for more articles, and more.

 You do not have to be a member of Double Dot Labs to contribute to this project.
-Double Dot Labs is a community that hopes to improve Open Source and enable healthy collaboration.
+Double Dot Labs is a community that strives to improve Open Source and enable healthy collaboration between individuals.
 You can find more community resources, such as our code of conduct and license agreements, in the [DoubleDotLabs/Community](https://github.com/DoubleDotLabs/Community) repository.

 ### Adding New Articles